-Beginning April 1, 2015, employers in Ontario must ensure that workers on construction projects who may use certain methods of fall protection successfully complete 'working at heights' training that meets training program and provider standards established by the Chief Prevention Officer (CPO).
+Employers in Ontario must ensure that workers on construction projects who may use certain methods of fall protection successfully complete 'working at heights' training that meets training program and provider standards established by the Chief Prevention Officer (CPO).

-In addition to these new requirements, employers continue to have a duty under Section 26.2 (1) of O. Reg.
+In addition to these requirements, employers continue to have a duty under subsection 26.2 (1) of O. Reg.
 213/91 (Construction Projects) to ensure that workers who may use a fall protection system are adequately trained on the use of the system, and are given adequate oral and written instructions by a competent person.

 The working at heights training requirements apply to workers who are required under O. Reg.
 213/91 (Construction Projects) to use any of the following methods of fall protection: